Easy Bruschetta Recipe with Mozzarella and Tomato Basil

 • Tomatoes: use fresh, ripe, high-quality tomatoes for the best results, like heirloom and Roma tomatoes, grape tomatoes, or cherry tomatoes.
 It is your personal preference!
 For best results use room temperature tomatoes.
 They will acquire too much liquid as they get cold.

 • Mozzarella: use high-quality fresh mozzarella (soft, not hard).
 You could also use bocconcini (mini mozzarella balls), or mozzarella pearls.
-Read more about Different Types of Mozzarella.
+Read more about different types of mozzarella in my post Mozzarella vs Burrata.

-• Bread: there are several types of bread you can use whether you want larger or smaller portions (like crostini): french baguette slices, rustic bread loaves (particularly Italian), sourdough, ciabatta, etc.
+• Bread: There are several types of bread you can use, whether you prefer larger or smaller portions (such as crostini): French baguette slices (try my easy crusty bread), sourdough, homemade ciabatta, or focaccia bread

 • Aromatics: combination of fresh garlic cloves (adjust the amount to personal preference), sea salt and black pepper, and balsamic vinegar or a drizzle of balsamic glaze (adds an extra dimension of flavor and tang).